mikicz/django-saas-schemas-talk/slides.md

 # What even is SaaS

 - *Software as a Service* is a method of providing software
-- Provided in the cloud on a managed by the vendor
+- Provided in the cloud managed by the vendor
 - This is often a web application
 - In contrast to e.g. on-promise model